konaendu/vlamax/README.md

 }

-# 9. The rest is using google chart to plot the graphs!
+The rest is using google chart to plot the graphs!
 Thanks Rasaff57 for the input!

-# 10. Additional factor to improve the code:
+# 9. Additional ideas to improve the code:

 Relative Lactate Distribution Space = 0.69 * Total Body Water (%), (Mader & Heck, 1986)